google/conscrypt/README.md

 Conscrypt is a Java Security Provider (JSP) that implements parts of the Java Cryptography Extension (JCE) and Java Secure Socket Extension (JSSE).
-It uses BoringSSL to provide cryptograhpic primitives and Transport Layer Security (TLS) for Java applications on Android and OpenJDK.
+It uses BoringSSL to provide cryptographical primitives and Transport Layer Security (TLS) for Java applications on Android and OpenJDK.

 The core SSL engine has borrowed liberally from the [Netty](http://netty.io/) project and their